 In 1996, Barry obtained his professional license in Landscape Architecture and founded Jordan Golf Design.
 His intent was to build a regionally based “grassroots” design studio.
-The first decade of his work flourished with projects ranging from revitalization Master Plans for existing golf courses and several large-scale land planning projects.
+The first decade of his work flourished with projects ranging from revitalization Master Plans for existing golf courses to several large-scale land planning projects.
 Also, he was commissioned to work on historic courses by renowned architects, including Walter Travis, A. W. Tillinghast, Seth Raynor, Robert Trent Jones, and Geoffrey Cornish.
 Significant new construction projects included: 11 new holes at Northern Pines Golf Course (Cicero, NY); 13 new holes at Pine Grove Golf Course (Camillus, NY); and design of Butternut Creek, a par three course now home to the Syracuse First Tee program.
 These early projects would prove invaluable as Barry developed efficient construction methods that maximized the results from limited budgets.
 During this period, he often worked to educate contractors, many of whom had never built a golf hole before.
 Finely detailed construction drawings and extensive on-site supervision became standard operation for his practice.
 In addition, several of these projects required extensive wetland permitting.
 Barry’s expertise in environmental design expedited the permitting process with the regulatory agencies.

 Decade Two –

 New Courses; a Significant Ross Restoration; and Collaborating with a Master Craftsman

 As the second decade of his work unfolded, Barry received commissions for two new courses, the Lazy Swan Golf & Country Club (Saugerties, New York) and Champion Hills Country Club (Victor, New York).
 Today, these stand as two of the newest courses in New York State.
 He also prepared the historic restoration plan for one of Donald Ross’ finest golf courses, Teugega Country Club, along with a number of new Master Plans and feature renovation projects.
 It was also during this period that Barry began working with Scott Lindsay Hall, an internationally renowned golf course shaper.
 Barry worked closely with Scott on both of the new courses and together they built a reputation for producing original and well-crafted golf holes.
 They worked for a decade together and developed a close friendship, each learning from the other, until Scott’s unfortunate passing in 2015.